ivg-design/cep/docs/guide/getting-started.md

 If you're following along with this example, place the downloaded `CSInterface.js` directly under `/client`.

 ### 4. Write Your Front-end Code
-Now, it’s time for you to start using your web development skills to build your extension.
-You can build this out with HTML, CSS, and JavaScript to suit your goals, but let’s have a look at the basic files.
+Now, it's time for you to start using your web development skills to build your extension.
+You can build this out with HTML, CSS, and JavaScript to suit your goals, but let's have a look at the basic files.

 #### Create HTML Markup
 The user interface for CEP extensions is written in HTML.
 For this example, locate the HTML document at `/client/index.html` and write the following code (see comments **#1-3**):